Onsite Basic Life Support (BLS) Certification Courses

 - Dentist: BLS certification is required for dentists, and depending on the Dental Board in your state, getting recertified may count toward your Continuing Education requirements.

 - Police and Firefighters: As “professional rescuers,” firefighters are required to have BLS certification.
-And while police officers don’t normally need to use medical techniques, they are often the first on the scene of an accident or an attack.
-Depending on the state, police officers are often required to obtain CPR certification, First Aid certification and/or BLS certification.
+And while police officers don’t usually need medical techniques, they are often the first on the scene of an accident or an attack.
+Depending on the state, police officers are often required to obtain CPR, First Aid, First Aid certification, and BLS certification.

 Every workplace is different, even within the same field or profession.
-If you know that BLS certification is a requirement for some or all of your staff, or even if you just want to be as prepared as possible for emergencies, let us bring this lifesaving training to you!
-Contact us to find out more about our onsite BLS courses.
+If you know that BLS certification is required for some or all of your staff, or if you want to be as prepared as possible for emergencies, let us bring this lifesaving training to you!
+Imagine, a scenario where a trained EpiPen person may be needed?
+Contact us to learn more about our onsite BLS courses and AED management.